November 14, 2023

 Bioprocess tubing solutions

-Tubing solutions in the field of biopharmaceuticals encompass a wide range of applications, each with its own set of unique challenges and requirements.
+Bioprocess tubing solutions in the life sciences and biopharma sector encompass a wide range of applications, each with its own set of unique challenges and requirements.
 In the following sections, we will illustrate them in more detail.

 7 fields of application for liquid tubings

 Liquid tubings are ubiquitous in biopharmaceutical manufacturing, but also in research and diagnostics.
-Here are 7 prominent examples:
+Here are 7 prominent examples of biopharmaceutical applications of liquid tubings:

 • Bioprocesses and cell culture: Tubing solutions are integral to the cultivation of mammalian cells for the production of biopharmaceuticals.
 They are used for media transfer to bioreactors, cell harvest, and product clarification.
 The success of these processes is heavily reliant on the tubing's material compatibility and integrity to maintain a sterile environment.

-• Chromatography and purification: In chromatography processes, tubing connects columns, detectors, and pumps.
-This application requires precision and high-purity tubings to prevent contamination and ensure accurate separation and purification of bioactive compounds.
+• Chromatography and purification: In chromatography processes, tubing connects columns, detectors, centrifuges, and peristaltic pumps.
+Applications like peristaltic pump tubing in chromatography setups require precision and high-purity tubings to prevent contamination and ensure accurate separation and purification of bioactive compounds.

 • Bulk drug substance transfer: For biopharmaceutical manufacturers, the safe and sterile transfer of bulk drug substances is of greatest importance.
 Tubing solutions play a vital role in transferring these valuable and sensitive materials from one processing step to another.

-Fill and finish operations: Tubings are used for aseptic filling and sealing of vials, bags, and other containers.
+Fill and finish operations: Bioprocess tubings are used for aseptic filling and sealing of vials, bags, and other containers.
 It must meet stringent requirements to prevent microbial contamination and maintain product sterility.

 • Diagnostics and biotechnology: Tubing solutions are employed in various diagnostic and biotechnology applications, such as DNA sequencing, PCR, and other analytical techniques, where precision, low dead volume, and high chemical resistance are crucial.